City , State

 Addiction is a terrible condition, and it is especially terrible for the loved ones that live with an addict or alcoholic.
 Luckily, recovery is possible.
-Every year, millions of Americans find the help that they need to get started living a better, sober life, the life that they are supposed to be living.
+Every year, millions of Americans find the help that they need to get started living a better, sober life.
 You know what it’s like to live with an active addict, now it’s time to find out what it’s like to live with a recovering alcoholic.
-Contact us now to speak with a treatment provider who will help you find the right rehab to start your loved one’s sobriety journey.
+Contact a treatment provider today to discuss available rehab options.